PernilleJacobsen/projekter/README_Period3.md

 Period 3
 Code in Mean1, Mongoose 1 and 2, RedisSessionStore....Mongoose 1 and 2 are not on Github at the moment - something went wrong....

-1 - Explain, generally, what is meant by a NoSQL database.
+1 - EXPLAIN, generally, what is meant by a NoSQL database.

 Cannot be defined according to Fowler - but characteristica is: